 Fall in the Smokies

 Day 1: We are on our way to experience the Great Smoky and Cumberland Mountains in their fall grandeur.
-After an enjoyable drive, we overnight in St. Peters, MO.
+After an enjoyable drive, we overnight in St. Charles, MO.

 7: This morning we visit the National Corvette Museum in Bowling Green, home to the Chevrolet Corvette assembly plant.
 Lunch today is at the famous Moonlite Bar-B-Q in Owensboro.
-This afternoon we’ll drive through southern Indiana and across Illinois for night in Fairview Heights.
+Next we visit the International Bluegrass Music Museum.
+The museum is home to exhibits and galleries documenting the origins and practitioners of bluegrass music.
+This afternoon we drive through southern Indiana and across Illinois for night in Fairview Heights.

 8: Nine states in fall color in eight days is a delight you will not soon forget.
 A pleasant ride brings us to central Kansas.